 A prove up hearing is easily the most common hearing in an Illinois divorce proceeding.
 A prove up is the final hearing where the divorce is finally entered.

 The first thing that needs to happen is that you need to schedule your prove up with the court and file, in Cook County, a stipulation to hear an uncontested cause.

 “An uncontested cause may be heard when an Uncontested Cause Stipulation is signed by the parties and their attorneys.
 The parties shall schedule the uncontested hearing with the Clerk of the Circuit Court or, at the preliminary or individual judge’s discretion, directly with the judge or the judge’s coordinator.”
 Cook County Court Rule 13.5(a)(ii)(B).

-You will be assigned a time and court room (or Zoom number) for your prove up hearing.
+You will be assigned a time and court room (or Zoom meeting room number) for your prove up hearing.
 A notice of the prove up hearing must be sent to your spouse or, if they are represented by legal counsel, your spouse’s attorney.

 Prove ups are for divorces which are finally negotiated and agreed.
 Divorces that aren’t finalized by agreement are finalized during a trial.